wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

     - run the `wis2box-create-config.py` script to create the initial configuration
     - start wis2box and check the status of its components
-    - connect to the **wis2box-broker** using MQTT Explorer
+    - connect to the MQTT-broker on your student-VM using MQTT Explorer
     - access the wis2box-UI, wis2box-webapp and wis2box-API in a browser
-    - upload a file to the `wis2box-incoming` bucket in the MinIO UI
+    - upload a file to the "wis2box-incoming"-bucket in the MinIO UI
     - view the Grafana dashboard to monitor the wis2box workflow